-Rental income dropped by P15.0 million due to the termination of the lease of a portion of EACCI's building to East Asia Educational Foundation, Inc. (EAEF).
-Also, portion of FEU's Technology Building previously leased to EAEF is now being leased to EACCI.
+Rental income dropped by P40.0 million due to the termination of the lease of a portion of EACCI's building to East Asia Educational Foundation, Inc. (EAEF).
+Also, portion of FEU's Technology Building previously leased EAEF now leased to EACCI.
 Rental income from EAEF forms part of consolidated profit or loss while rental income from EACCI is eliminated upon Group consolidation.